Employee time theft: What it is and how you can avoid it

 Strategies you can use to tackle employee time theft effectively

-1. Talk to your employees and educate them about time theft and its consequences
+1. Educate employees on time theft and its consequences

 To make your point more effective, you can share stats from other resources.
 You can also come up with your stats through an approximate estimate on how time theft has been affecting your business growth over the past few years.
 You should let your employees know how much each hour of time theft costs for your organization.